View your child's medical records and schedule appointments through our secure, online portal, day or night.

 Talk to your doctor about how many doses your child needs.

-The vaccine is currently recommended to be given to kids by injection with a needle (the flu shot).
-It is safe and effective.
+The flu vaccine is given to kids by injection with a needle (the flu shot) or by nasal spray (FluMist®).
+The flu shot is preferred for children of all ages because it has been shown to be safe and effective.

 Vaccine shortages and delays sometimes happen, so check with your doctor about availability.